AdamCobb/AdamCobb.github.io/_posts/2019-07-15-hamiltorch.md

     0d:00:00:29 | 0d:00:00:00 | #################### | 400/400 | 13.73
     Acceptance Rate 1.00

 We can also repeat the above RMHMC scheme for **explicit** integration and set the `integrator=hamiltorch.Integrator.EXPLICIT`.
-For the differences between the integrators and the samplers, please refer to our paper <font color="red">(Link coming soon)</font>.
+For the differences between the integrators and the samplers, please refer to our [paper](https://arxiv.org/pdf/1910.06243.pdf).

 We can then plot these 3D samples below.